manoramajha/lycheejs/README.md

 - [@cookiengineer](https://github.com/cookiengineer) is the core maintainer and founder of this project.
 - [@humansneednotapply](https://github.com/humansneednotapply) is the account used by our software bots.

-lychee.js is a [Next-Gen Isomorphic Application Engine](https://lychee.js.org/#!vision) that offers a complete solution for prototyping, development, maintenance and deployment of applications.
-The underlying technology stack does not matter (HTML5, WebGL, OpenGL, OpenGLES, libSDL) and is completely automated behind the scenes.

 ## Features